 What are some natural ways to calm a colicky baby that you recommend to your patients?

 The most consistently effective natural remedy, in my experience, is lactase digestive enzyme drops (such as Colief Infant Drops).
-These enzymes help baby better digest the milk sugar (lactose) in breast milk or formula.
+These enzymes help the baby better digest the milk sugar (lactose) in breast milk or formula.
 Some babies are born with a deficiency in lactase enzymes (called Transient Lactase Deficiency), so they can’t digest all the milk sugar in a feeding.
 This undigested sugar ferments into gas, which causes bloating and colicky pain.
-Giving Colief Infant Drops with each feeding allows baby to better digest the milk sugars, thus decreasing colicky symptoms.
+Giving Colief Infant Drops with each feeding allows baby to digest the milk sugars better, thus decreasing colicky symptoms.
 If this TLD is the cause of the colic symptoms, parents should see relief within three days.

 When should a parent become concerned about colic and see a doctor?

 If changing a breastfeeding mom’s diet or infant formula, or various colic remedies don’t work (see below), see a doctor to evaluate various other possible causes of colic.